X

 I also need to tailor my pitch to the position.
 For example, if I'm applying for a job in a specific industry, I can highlight the aspects of my background that are relevant to that field.

-💡 A well-structured presentation helps the recruiter better understand my background.
+💡 A structured discourse enables the recruiter to better understand my profile.

 How can I showcase my skills without any experience?